Every superhero has powers.

 If you learn to speak the language, you’ll be able to reach your people.

 Your Audience Has A Face

-Discover who they are.
-Understand them.
-And then write directly to them.
-Knowing your people makes it easier to discover, design and deliver your marketing message.
+Find it.
+See them.
+Write directly to them.
+And understand that knowing who they are makes it easier to discover, design and deliver your message.